aws-samples/qnabot-on-aws-plugin-samples/lambdas/qna_bot_qbusiness_lambdahook/README.md

 Amazon Q is a new generative AI-powered application that helps users get work done.
 Amazon Q can become your tailored business expert and let you discover content, brainstorm ideas, or create summaries using your company’s data safely and securely.
 For more information see: [Introducing Amazon Q, a new generative AI-powered assistant (preview)](https://aws.amazon.com/blogs/aws/introducing-amazon-q-a-new-generative-ai-powered-assistant-preview)

 In this repo we share a project which lets you use Amazon Q's generative AI to enable QnABot users to access your organization's data and knowledge sources via conversational question-answering.
-You can connect to your organization data via data source connectors and integrate it with the QnABot LambdaHok plugin for Amazon Q to enable access to your QnABot users.
+You can connect to your organization data via data source connectors and integrate it with the QnABot LambdaHook plugin for Amazon Q to enable access to your QnABot users.
 It allows your users to converse with Amazon Q using QnABot to ask questions and get answers based on company data, get help creating new content such as emails, and performing tasks.

 It's pretty cool.
 It's easy to deploy in your own AWS Account, and add to your own QnABot.
 We show you how below.